jberkel/sms-backup-plus/README.md

 "Skip" when doing the first backup, otherwise messages will get backed up twice.

+#### <a name="faq-file-bug-report">I want to file a bug report, what should I do?</a>

+First check [github issues](https://github.com/jberkel/sms-backup-plus/issues) and see if the bug has already been reported.
+If not, create a new issue and attach the following details:

+ * Version of SMS Backup+ used
+ * Version of Android / brand of phone used

+If it is related to backing up / restoring you should also enable the sync log in debug mode (Advanced settings) and attach a relevant portion of it.
+The sync log is located on your SD card as "sms_backup_plus.log".

 ### Backup questions

 #### <a name="faq-inbox">Why do backed up SMS show up in my inbox?</a>